'The Stranger': meet the cast of Netflix’s new binge-worthy mystery-thriller

 Played by: Richard Armitage

 Understandably gobsmacked following the news his wife had stitched him up with a fake baby, Adam is not a happy bunny at the start of The Stranger.
-Desperate for the truth, he rifles through old boxes of memories – ultrasound scans, old photos, keepsake notes – before finally confronting his beloved.
+Desperate for the truth, he rifles through old boxes of memories – ultrasound scans, old photos, keepsake notes – before finally confronting his partner.

 What they say: “I love the fact that Adam isn’t a maverick of some kind – he is just an ordinary guy dealing with something absurd and shocking that has happened to him.
 I think, as a viewer, actor and a reader, you put yourself in that situation and think, ‘How would I respond if that happened to me?’
 What if your wife went missing and how would you keep your family together?
-That was what interested me about it.”
+That was what interested me about it.” – Richard Armitage

 Corinne Price